 What Goes Up Must Come Down

-As I write this the U.S. economy is experiencing accelerated growth following the 2008 recession and eight years of slow recovery.
+As I write this the U.S. economy is experiencing accelerated growth following the 2008 recession and over eight years of slow recovery.

 However, what goes up must come down, especially in the world of economics.
 You don’t need to have a doctorate in economics to know that the U.S. economy is cyclical.